alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 ### C. At the top of `adventure.py`: add `MOODS`

-Add the global variable `MOODS` and assign it to a list where each item is a dictionary containing information about each of the dragon heads.
+Add the global variable `MOODS` and assign it to a list where each item is a dictionary containing information about each of the dragon's heads.
 For now each dictionary will only have one key `"mood"`.

 Add three dragon dictionaries for the moods `"cheerful"`, `"grumpy"` and